Vexillum chocotinctum

 Vexillum chocotinctum is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell attains 25.4 mm.
+It has a dextrally coiled shell, a body length of 18.4mm, and has lens eyes.
+It moves via mucus mediated gliding, hunts for its food, and reproduces sexually.

 Distribution

 This marine species occurs off Vietnam and Papua New Guinea.